levantsivadze/profile-finder-react/README.md

 ## **About**

 This simple 'typeahead' page allows you to search for github profiles.
-Check for deployed page here:
+Check for deployed page here: [Vercel Page Deployment](https://profile-finder-react-j9k2te19a-levantsivadze.vercel.app/)

 **Build With**